Are ketones insulinogenic (and does it matter)?

-There has been a lot of hype around the interwebs lately about exogenous ketones and whether they are health promoting, particularly for people with conditions that relate to excess insulin such as diabetes, traumatic brain injury, Alzheimer’s, cancer, epilepsy, obesity etc.
+There has been a lot of hype around the interwebs about exogenous ketones and whether they are health promoting, particularly for folks with conditions that relate to excess insulin such as diabetes, traumatic brain injury, Alzheimer’s, cancer, epilepsy, obesity etc.

 Roger Unger’s 1964 paper the Hypoglycemic Action of Ketones.
 Evidence for a Stimulatory Feedback of Ketones on the Pancreatic Beta Cells indicates that ketone levels are controlled by insulin and that ketones suppress lipolysis: